dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingstylemanager.md

 ## createDrawingStyle

 Creates a new `DrawingStyle` object and returns its ID.
+The newly generated ID begins at 1024 and increments sequentially.

 ```typescript
 static createDrawingStyle(styleDefinition: DrawingStyle): number;